Night Sky Discovery Tour

 November 2019 - We are taking a short break from offering tours, so that we can work on developing a new tour experience, which we hope to roll out in January 2020...
 Check back soon for an updated tour offering / schedule.

 The focus of this tour is not so much the journey, but the destination.
-We’ll set up our telescopes, pass around the binoculars and share our stargazing app-equipped tablet.
-Our guides will point out a few noteworthy features (depending on what’s visible that particular night) and help you learn to navigate your way around the night sky.
+We will help you to become familiar with the night sky, nocturnal creatures and the issue of light pollution.
+We will then set up our telescopes, pass around the binoculars and share our stargazing app-equipped tablet.
+Our guides will point out some of noteworthy features (depending on what’s visible that particular night) and help you learn to navigate your way around the night sky.